probcomp/programmable-vi-pldi-2024/README.md

 > [!IMPORTANT]
 > Several of the experiments are computationally intensive, and may take a long time to run.
 We recommend running them on a machine with a GPU, and using `jax` and `torch` backend that supports GPU computation.
 In particular, `fig_7_air_estimator_evaluation` (`just fig_7`), `table_2_benchmark_timings` (`just table_2`), and `table_1_minibatch_gradient_benchmark` (`just table_1`) will take quite a long time on a CPU.

+**Note on deviations**
+> Some of the results are performance data, and therefore exact numbers depend on the particular hardware.
+In this case, artifacts should explain how to recognize when experiments on other hardware reproduce the high-level results (e.g., that a certain optimization exhibits a particular trend, or that comparing two tools one outperforms the other in a certain class of cases).

 To run _all of the experiments_, it suffices to run (**this will take a long time**):